kuai-lab/iccv25_faceshield/README.md

 ## 📂 **Model Setup**
 To prepare the pre-trained weights for inference, follow these steps:

+> **Note**: All pretrained weights used here are from publicly available sources.
+> We only reorganized them to match the codebase structure, without modifying the original weights.

 1. Download the ArcFace pre-trained weights from [ArcFace Pretrained Weights link](https://drive.google.com/drive/folders/1lmKkNUsoebszm3W5xhnw1ybKVwozMYwO?usp=drive_link).

 2. Extract the downloaded ArcFace and place it in the `./models` directory.
 Your directory structure should look like this: